JSBerrocoso/UITesting/README.md

 ### Introduction
 In this sample we have diferents feature branches, to show, how we setting up and config, espresso test framework, and how we record and run instrumentation tests.

 Also, we compare with another testing framework.
-In this case, [Kakao](https://github.com/agoda-com/Kakao/) library for testing, created by Agoda, written in kotlin, that it is get a lot of benefits, readability, reusability and this is extensibleDSL.
+In this case, [Kakao][kakaoRepo] library for testing, created by Agoda, written in kotlin, that it is get a lot of benefits, readability, reusability and this is extensibleDSL.

 ## Getting started
 This repository contains an Android application to do login or signin in a sample app.